-Batteries blow fuses with upgraded motors: Sometimes when you upgrade your motors your car starts blowing fuses.
-It's easy to think it must be the fault of the new motors but that's almost never the case.
+Car blows fuses or pops breakers: Sometimes when you upgrade your power wheels it starts blowing fuses or popping the breaker.
+It's easy to think the new parts must be the faulty but that's almost never the case.
 The fuse/breaker in your car is designed to work with the maximum allowable amperage flow for stock motors and batteries.
 Increasing the voltage or installing faster motors also increases the amp flow.
 We recommend using a 40 amp fuse or a self-resetting breaker as soon as you upgrade either the battery or motors.
 Think of volts and amps as being a highway system.
 Voltage is the number of cars driving and amperage is the speed they move.
 Your motors are a sports stadium and your battery is the residents.
-When you use faster motors (build a bigger arena) or increase the voltage (build more houses) you increase the traffic flow (amp flow) going to it.
-If at any point along your highway (wiring) there is an inefficient area the amperage overflows and the fuse pops.
+When you use faster motors (build a bigger arena) or increase the voltage (build more houses) you increase the traffic flow (amp flow).
+If at any point along your highway (wiring) there is an inefficient area the amperage overflows and the fuse/breaker pops as a safety.
 Like having a section of road that narrows on a busy highway.
-This most commonly occurs in places electricity has to make a "turn": shifter and foot pedal switches.
-It can also occur in any connection you've added into the system.
+This most commonly occurs in places electricity has to make a "turn" such as shifter and foot pedal switches.
+It can also occur in any connector you've added into the system.
 In good condition a Power Wheel's wiring can easily handle 24 volts of power and 775 size motors.
-As the switches age there ability to handle increased loads lessens.
+As the switches age their ability to handle increased loads lessens.
 Fortunately shifter switches and foot pedal switches are cheap and easy to replace so don't sweat it.
 Ride-ons are designed for SLA style batteries.
 Lithium power tool batteries have a much higher discharge amperage rating and can cause fuses to blow and other problems.
 It's like the analogy we gave above but the residents all think they're Mario Andretti.
 Adding a voltage regulator will not change the discharge rate.
 The only proper way to do this is with a Soft-Start Lithium Module.
 Here's some things to try (in no particular order): 1.
 Inspect the bottom of the foot plunger switch.
-If there's green or black then clean the connectors and replace the switch.
+If there's green or black then clean or replace the connectors and replace the switch.
 If the copper wire looks black you'll need to replace that section of wire harness.
 2. Test all of the switches with an ohm meter for resistance.
 A switch can look good on the outside but be bad on the inside.
 Switches are cheaper then an ohm meter so if you don't have a meter just get the switches.
 It's a good idea to have some spares if you're increasing the voltage.
 3. If you spliced wires for any reason take the splice apart the splice and make sure it is done right.
 Soldering is best.
 4. If you tightened the motors using a power drill take them back out, put threadlock on the screws, and hand tighten the motors.
 5. Check your rear axle for even the slightest bend.
 Roll it on a flat surface.
 This problem can also shred final gears, third gears, and gearbox housings.
 6. If the batteries are old replace them.
 If you're using stock Power Wheels brand batteries be aware that they have a 30 amp breaker built in.
 As they age they handle less and less amperage.
 If you replace with our upgrade batteries they will come with 40 amp fuses.
 Never use batteries higher then 12amps.
 7. If you're running rubber tires take them off.
 The spinning wheel is the cars only clutch.
 Without that you will blow fuses, gears, motors, and your wallet.
 8. Pro Tip: 95% of customers with Bravo Grave Diggers report solving fuse blowing issues by getting a new shifter from Bravo.

 Car won't move at all, no sound from gears: 1.
 Check your battery with a volt meter.
-It should have at least 10 volts when dead, up to 14 when charged.
+It should have at least 11 volts when not charged, up to 14 when charged.
 Below 11 volts means you need to replace the battery.
 2. Make sure your charger is plugged into an outlet that has power to it BEFORE plugging it into the battery.
 3. Check the switch under the gas pedal.
 Most foot board assemblies are press-fit into place and can be "popped" free with a straight-head screwdriver.
 Corrosion under the foot board is usually obvious to the eye.
-If the wire harness is corroded we have replacement sections in our Stock Parts section.
+Replace the connectors and the switch if this is the case..
 4. Check the wires to the motors.
 A stock motor may have had a wire tab break off.
 If so they can not be repaired.
 You'll need to replace the motor.
 Car has No Reverse and Only 1 Forward Speed: 1.
 Check the wires to the motors.
 A stock motor may have had a wire tab break off.
 If so they can not be repaired.
 You'll need to replace the motor.
 2. If you have a shifter assembly then one of the switches has possibly gone bad.
 If you have a dashboard switch then it may be have gone bad.

-Car shuts off then restarts in 30 seconds: 1.
-This happens when stock Power Wheels batteries get old or have an increased amp draw either from modified motors or a binding drivetrain.
+Car shuts off then restarts in 30 seconds: This happens when stock Power Wheels batteries get old or have an increased amp draw either from modified motors or a binding drivetrain.
 The internal 30amp circuit breaker pops then resets.
 Make sure the rear axle is perfectly straight and the wheels turn freely.
 Lighten the vehicle load.
 Avoid tall grass.
 Or switch to our batteries which use a 40amp fuse and run 30% longer.
 Often needed with 24 volt systems or 775 motors.